MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/docker_windows.md

 ![](media/nssm3.png)

-When finished, click the install service button.
+When finished, click the `Install Service` button.

 With this completed, when Windows starts, the Docker daemon (service) will also start.